 Once your pet has passed their physical exam, it’s time to prepare them for hibernation.
 Monitor your tortoise closely as Fall approaches.
 Usually starting in late September or early October, as the nights start to cool into the 60s, you will notice your outdoor tortoise becoming less active.
 At this time stop feeding your tortoise any supplemental produce (i.e. Kale, Lettuces, Collard Greens, etc.).
 A small amount of grass ingested prior to hibernation usually isn’t harmful, but a stomach full food can be.
 Undigested foods left in the digestive track will not be digested during hibernation and will rot.
-During this time it is important to soak your tortoise daily in a shallow bowl.
+During this time it is important to soak your tortoise once monthly in a shallow container.
 This will help them to build up water reserves and stimulate them to empty their bladder and bowels.

 As the temperatures continue to drop it will stimulate your tortoise to seek a hibernaculum, an appropriate shelter in which to hibernate.
 You can provide one by creating a constructing an artificial burrow to insulate the tortoise from the cold and protect them from getting wet.
 Adding hay or straw into the burrow can further increase the insulation.
 Click here for a diagram on building an artificial burrow for your tortoise.